-5.34 The PRA recognises that the attestation requirement may result in firms making voluntary additions to the FS as they take greater ownership of the level of MA applied in the valuation of their liabilities.
+5.34 The PRA recognises that the attestation requirement may result in firms making voluntary additions to the FS as they take greater accountability for the level of MA applied in the valuation of their liabilities.
 The PRA does not expect its proposals to result in a general increase in the level of FS applied to all assets.
-Nevertheless, under the regulatory FS / MA construct there is a wide range of credit spreads, and hence of MA, even for assets of the same currency, sector, CQS, and term.
+Nevertheless, under the regulatory FS / MA construct there is a wide range of credit spreads, and hence of MA, even for assets of the same currency, sector, CQS and term.
 The PRA expects the attestation to provide greater insight into the drivers of variation in MA and improved management of the risks identified.
 This could result in a narrowing of the range of MA via an addition to the FS, where the risk and return characteristics of assets do not justify the variation within the range, taking risk management and mitigation into account.
 The PRA expects that a voluntary FS addition applied by a firm would not automatically result in a reduction to its SCR.

-32 June 2021; www.bankofengland.co.uk/prudential-regulation/publication/2015/strengthening-individual-accountability-in-insurance-ss.
+&lt;sup>26 June 2021; www.bankofengland.co.uk/prudential-regulation/publication/2015/strengthening- individual-accountability-in-insurance-ss.

-33 Matching Adjustment 9.1.
+&lt;sup>27 Matching Adjustment 9.1.

-5.35 The PRA expects firms to adopt a systematic approach to reviewing the evidence for the attestation, which should include an assessment of whether the MA portfolio has a risk profile that is consistent with the assumptions underlying the MA (see chapter 1A of this SS).
+5.35 The PRA expects firms to adopt a systematic approach to reviewing the evidence for the attestation, which should include an assessment of whether the MA portfolio has a risk profile that is consistent with the assumptions underlying the MA (see Chapter 1A of this SS).
 An example process is set out below outlining considerations that the PRA expects firms to take into account (noting that these are not exhaustive), but regardless of the approach followed, firms should review the FS and MA independently of each other.
 The PRA considers that this will add rigour to the process and the MA can act as a market-based check on the level of FS.
 The PRA expects firms to take a proportionate approach to satisfying themselves of their ability to earn the MA.
 In practice this means that firms should place more focus on those assets with a comparatively high level of MA.

 Step 1: Identify assets in the MA portfolio with a risk profile that is consistent with the assumptions underlying the MA, for example, corporate bonds or private placements that have the same risk characteristics as bonds but are not traded.
-While the PRA does not generally expect these assets to require an increase to the FS, firms should consider whether exceptions apply.
+While the PRA expects firms to rely on the basic FS for the majority of these assets, and does not generally expect these assets to require an increase to the FS, particularly for portfolios that broadly reflect the FS calibration data, firms should consider whether exceptions apply.

-- Firms should consider risks that may not have been adequately captured by the corporate bond historical credit performance data used to calibrate the FS, eg due to the idiosyncratic nature of their holdings or risks arising from climate change. - Firms should consider rating lags, rating inaccuracies, and factors that increase the probability of future downgrades (eg where individual assets are on rating watchlists, where assets are not rated on a notched basis but subject to a potential bias towards the lower notch within a given CQS, or where there is a materially adverse economic outlook for a particular sector). - Where needed, firms should apply an increase to the FS for these assets and document their reasons for doing so.
+- Firms should consider whether there is any concentration of exposure (eg to any asset or sector) relative to the portfolio of assets underlying the FS calibration data, and any idiosyncratic risks or other characteristics that may not be represented in the FS calibration data (eg bonds with a maturity exceeding 30 years).
+Where applicable, a firm should also consider whether the FS appropriately captures the risk for exposures in different currencies. - Firms should consider rating lags, rating inaccuracies and factors that increase the probability of future downgrades (eg where individual assets are on rating watchlists, where assets are not rated on a notched basis but subject to a potential bias towards the lower notch within a given CQS, or where there is a materially adverse economic outlook for a particular sector). - Where needed, firms should apply an increase to the FS for these assets and document their reasons for doing so.